HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_api_dev_guide/content/background_tasks_in_ios.md

 ### Input Parameters

-backgroundCallBack \[Function\] - Mandatory
+  **backgroundCallBack \[Function\] - Mandatory**

   This callback is to be executed when the system invokes the app for a fetch job when the app is in background.

-fetchInterval \[Number\] / \[Constant\] - Optional
+  **fetchInterval \[Number\] / \[Constant\] - Optional**

   Indicates the minimum time interval in seconds which must elapse before system can invoke the app for next fetch job .This is an optional parameter and value that is specified is only indicative and might not have any real effects on the scheduling frequency, as system decides the actual interval.

   Possible values are:

-1\. constants.BACKGROUND\_TASK\_FETCH\_INTERVAL\_MINIMUM
+  1. constants.BACKGROUND\_TASK\_FETCH\_INTERVAL\_MINIMUM

      \* This is the default value.
 System decides the fetch interval depending on the usage prediction for the app.

-2\. constants.BACKGROUND\_TASK\_FETCH\_INTERVAL\_NEVER
+  2. constants.BACKGROUND\_TASK\_FETCH\_INTERVAL\_NEVER

      Disable background task.
 Set the time interval to constants.BACKGROUND\_TASK\_FETCH\_INTERVAL\_NEVER so that the job is no longer scheduled for running.

-3\.
-Time in seconds.
+  3. Time in seconds.
 (Negative values are not accepted).

 ### Return Values

-<N.A> or “NONE".
+\<N.A\> or “NONE".

 ### Exceptions and Error Handling

   1. If no arguments or less number of arguments than the mandatory number of arguments are provided, it raises an exception and throws a “VoltMXError” JS Object with the following attributes:

-errorCode: 4001.
+      <pre><code style="display:block;background-color:#eee;">errorCode: 4001.
      name: "BackgroundJobError".
-message: "registerBackgroundFetch: MissingMandatoryParameters."
+     message:"registerBackgroundFetch: MissingMandatoryParameters."</code></pre>

-3. If arguments type does not match the allowed type, it raises an exception and throws a _VoltMXError_ JavaScript Object with the following attributes:
+  2. If arguments type does not match the allowed type, it raises an exception and throws a _VoltMXError_ JavaScript Object with the following attributes:

-errorCode: 4002.
+      <pre><code style="display:block;background-color:#eee;">errorCode: 4002.
      name: "BackgroundJobError".
-message: "registerBackgroundFetch: InvalidParameters."
+     message:"registerBackgroundFetch: MissingMandatoryParameters."</code></pre>

 ### Platform Availability

 Available in iOS Platform.

 ### JavaScript Example

-{% highlight voltMx %}function backgroundFetchCallBack() {
+<pre><code style="display:block;background-color:#eee;">function backgroundFetchCallBack() {

 //fetch handler invoked whenever the system invokes the App for a fetch job
 // do something here